hannah-y-gao/ARENA_Capstone/README.md

 (Image credits to the original post)

 Probabilities of correct tokens: [0.5068, 0.8984, 0.7088, 0.5942, 0.5724, 0.6629, 0.2436]
+*Note: the original paper got higher probabilities, in which case the circuit would produce the correct answer for every prompt.

 **Compare this to the original correct probabilities for the entire GPT-2-small model:** [0.2212, 0.2244, 0.2104, 0.2059, 0.2226, 0.3074, 0.1988]

+## Application to similar tasks
+Note: It turns out that this general circuit pattern works for predicting months as well, i.e. predicting something of the form "If this month is [some month], next month is ____"

+Using the same general circuit (except changing the attention in (9, 1) and (10, 3) to be on the 5th stream), the original paper gets decently high correct probabilities.

+A very similar circuit setup produces very good results for prompts of the form "If [some number] then ____", where the task is predicting the next number.